basanisoft/storematerial/README.md

-Assuming your gaphql folder is located at D:/graphql Go to the command prompt. enter cd D: and press enter cd graphql and press enter finally enter npm start and press enter
+Assuming your gaphql folder is located at D:/graphql Go to the command prompt. enter cd D: and press enter cd graphql and press enter,
+Run Commands
+$npm install
+$npm start
 Now server should is ready
 Open the browser and enter http:// localhost:8088/graphql. if this works well we are good to go